yxyxcyx/Real-Time-Recommendation-System-with-Feature-Store/README.md

 ## Design Decisions

-This section explains the trade-offs made in this system. **Senior engineers discuss trade-offs, not just tools.**
+This section explains the trade-offs made in this system.

 ### Why Two-Tower Architecture?